Stocks and shares: valuation: shares

 UK listed foreign shares

-Foreign shares listed on the London Stock Exchange may have their nominal value given in the currency of their country, for example $10.
+Foreign shares listed on the London Stock Exchange may have their value given in the currency of their country, for example $10.
 However, the price shown will be in sterling.
 You can value these shares as described above.